roddrigoqueiroz/NES-DEV/helloWorld/README.md

 The "mario.chr" file contains the tileset of the Super Mario Bros.
 1 that I used to display the string in the screen.
 In order to visualize it, download a tile editor, like [Tile Molester](https://www.romhacking.net/utilities/109/) or [Tile Layer Pro](https://www.romhacking.net/utilities/108/).
 If you want, using those tools you can edit SMB sprites and make a "new" game.

+## File - `alphabet.csv`

+This file contains a relationship between ascii characters and the tiles in SMB ROM.
+I used it to write the `string` label in the `helloWorld.asm` file.
+In the source code, I only added one tile that isn't in the csv, that's basically a blank space (code 36).

 ## File - `helloWorld.fns`

 This file only contains the NESASM substitutions of labels to real adresses used to create the ROM correctly.